 The risk exists that our business will be unable to generate sufficient cash flow from operations or that future borrowings will not be available to us under our revolving credit facility in an amount sufficient to enable us to pay our indebtedness, including our existing senior notes, or to fund our other liquidity needs.
 We may need to refinance all or a portion of our indebtedness, including our senior notes, on or before maturity.
-We may not, however, be able to refinance any of our indebtedness, including our revolving credit facility and including our senior notes, on commercially reasonable terms or at all.
+We may not, however, be able to refinance any of our indebtedness, including our senior notes, on commercially reasonable terms or at all.